ZavenGaloyan/Unit_3_repo/README.md

 4.The app should provide detailed statistics and visualizations of users' workout data, including progress over time, improvements in strength.

-5.The app should include a calendar system, allowing users to view their workout logs by date and track their progress over time.
+5.The app should include a calendar system, allowing users to view their workout logs by date during the current month so that they can plan and track their workouts.

 6.The app should provide a suggested or explore workout page, allowing users to discover new exercises or workouts to add to their routine.